 It is not advised to take the pill if you are over age 35, smoke, are obese or sedentary, as the risk factors for cardiovascular disease or other severe side effects are higher.
 Women who are pregnant or breastfeeding cannot take birth control as an acne treatment.

 Alternative Acne Treatments

-The synthetic estrogen and progestin found in some oral birth control can lessen sebum and the acne associated with its overproduction.
-Typically, birth control is only recommended as an acne treatment for healthy women who are also looking for a mode of contraception.
+The synthetic estrogen and progestin found in oral birth control pills can regulate sebum production and as a result, reduce or eliminate acne lesions.
+Typically, birth control is only recommended as an acne treatment for healthy women who are also in need of a contraceptive.

-Several types of combination oral contraceptives have been FDA-approved for treating acne.
-It is important to remain patient, however, as it can take up to 3 months before you notice a visible improvement.
+Three types of combination oral contraceptives have been FDA-approved for treating acne.
+When first starting treatment, acne may worsen as the body slowly becomes accustomed to the medication.
+It is also important to remain patient, as it can take up to 3 months before you notice a visible improvement.

 - Ju Q, Tao T, Hu T, Karadağ AS, Al-Khuzaei S, Chen W. Sex hormones and acne.
 Clin Dermatol.
 2017 Mar – Apr;35(2):130-137. doi:10.1016/j.clindermatol.2016.10.004

 - Salvaggio, H. L., & Zaenglein, A. L. (2010).
 Examining the use of oral contraceptives in the management of acne.
 International journal of women’s health, 2, 69–76. doi:10.2147/ijwh.s5915